ParmarDarshan29/ParmarDarshan29/README.md

 🔭 **Currently Working On:**
 Whatever the mysterious "mood" decides at 3 AM.

-🌱 **Currently Learning:**
+🌱 **Currently Learning About:**
-- A data science project with my team (SDG 14: Impact of Plastic Pollution)
+- Data science and AI (exploring the world of intelligent machines)
 - College syllabus (it’s like running a marathon without shoes)
+- Anything tech-related that seems interesting

 👯 **Looking to Collaborate On:**
 Any open-source project!
 If there’s code and community, count me in.